 The Rutland Local History & Record Society (RLHRS) has its origins in the 1930s and its main aims are to promote all aspects of the history and archaeology of the historic county of Rutland and its immediate area.
 It does this by holding regular meetings and lectures (arranged jointly with the Friends of the Rutland County Museum & Oakham Castle), and special events including an annual full-day meeting in a Rutland village, history walks and visits to other places of interest, as well as an archaeological field-walking project.
 It has a small library of local history material, at the Rutland County Museum in Oakham, which complements the Local Studies collection of the museum and can be consulted by arrangement.
 The Society also monitors local planning applications, commenting on them when appropriate, and sponsors the annual George Phillips and Tony Traylen Awards for new-build or restoration projects which make the best contribution to the historic environment.

-The Society has a significant publication programme, ranging from its annual journal, the Rutland Record, to substantial volumes such as its report, The Heritage of Rutland Water, which was the culmination of a three-year project supported by a Heritage Lottery Fund grant.
-Suggestions for articles in the Rutland Record or other publication projects are always welcome.
-Its most recent Occasional Publication (in 2016) gives an account of a map and survey dating from 1787 of Lord Winchilsea's Lordshold estate in the county town of Oakham, and in 2018 the Society published a biography of Richard Westbrook Baker, a leading agricultural improver who ran Sir Gerard Noel's estate at Exton, and its most recent Occasional Publication (in 2021) describes how the county of Rutland was governed in the unsettled times of the seventeenth century, linking to on-line details of many hundreds of local inhabitants.
+The Society has a significant publication programme, ranging from its annual journal, Rutland Record, to substantial volumes such as its report, The Heritage of Rutland Water, which was the culmination of a three-year project supported by a Heritage Lottery Fund grant.
+Suggestions for articles in Rutland Record or other publication projects are always welcome.
+In 2018 the Society published a biography of Richard Westbrook Baker, a leading agricultural improver who ran Sir Gerard Noel's estate at Exton, and its most recent Occasional Publication (in 2021) describes how the county of Rutland was governed in the unsettled times of the seventeenth century, linking to on-line details of many hundreds of local inhabitants.